marinasundstrom/commuter/README.md

 # Project “Commuter”

+Mobile app for daily commuters in Skåne region, Sweden.

+For iOS and Android.

 ## User Story

 As a daily Commuter, I want to be able to see the upcoming Departures at the closest Stop Areas so that I know when to leave for/from work.